The Chatfield Award

-The OCO is pleased to announce The Chatfield Award.
-An annual award, this award recognizes those in the community that have given of themselves to the Arts, music in particular.
+The OCO Chatfield Award is an annual award that recognizes those in the community who have given of themselves to the Arts, music in particular.
 The 2017 Honoree was Tom Snyder.
-Join us on May 19th, 2018 for the next Chatfield Award Presentation at the OAC!
+The 2018 Honorees were Dave & Betty Reul.
+Join us on April 14th, 2019 for the next Chatfield Award Presentation at the OAC!

 This award is named after Frank S. Chatfield, a luthier who lived in Oconomowoc for many years.
 Mr. Chatfield made violins, violas and celli, and donated a matched string quartet of instruments as well as a beautiful hand carved wood display cabinet to the Oconomowoc School System in 1937.
 The instruments have served well, and now there is an effort to preserve and restore the instruments, so that they may be a treasured part of Oconomowoc history and be in wonderful shape to continue to be heard.